 - the telephone number of the employer.

-The wage notice needs to be provided in English and must include wording provided by the DOLI stating that the employee may request the notice in another language.
-The DOLI will assist employers with translation, if necessary.
+The wage notice must be provided in English and must include wording provided by the DOLI stating that the employee may request the notice in another language.
+For your convenience, the DOLI website provides copies of the notice translated into Minnesota's 13 most commonly spoken languages.

-Additional Resource: MN DOLI Guidance for Employers on Minnesota's New Wage Theft Law
+Additional Resource: MN DOLI Q&A for Employers on Minnesota's New Wage Theft Law

 KEY TAKEAWAY: Review the DOLI Sample Wage Notice.
 Maslon's Labor & Employment group can help you tailor this notice to better suit your needs.